Updated August, 2014

 ConnectSafely.org advises young people to “be cautious when communicating with people you don’t know in person, especially if the conversation starts to be about sex or physical details.
 Don’t lead them on – you don’t want to be the target of a predator’s grooming.
 If they persist, call your local police or contact the CyberTipline.com.”

 How common and dangerous is cyberbullying?

-A 2011 study from the Pew Internet & American Life Project found that 15% of teens say they have been the “target of online meanness and 19% had been bullied.
+A 2013 survey from the Centers for Disease Control found that 14.8% of students had been electronically bullied, including being bullied through e-mail, chat rooms, instant messaging, websites, or texting, during the 12 months before the survey.
+That’s about the same as the 2011 study from the Pew Internet & American Life Project, which found that 15% of teens say they have been the “target of online meanness and 19% had been bullied.
 The largest source of bullying (12 percent) was in person, followed by text messaging (9%).
 Eight percent said they had been bullied via email, a social networking site or instant messaging and 7% were bullied via voice calls on the phone.
 Girls are more likely to have experienced what we typically call “cyberbullying,” while boys and girls are roughly equal when it comes to in person bullying.